 My work is comparative (across space and time) and is both intra-regional and inter-regional in nature.
 I employ mixed methods in my research.
-I have lead several large survey projects and have conducted extensive field and language based research (with over 500 interviews and over 30 focus groups conducted).
+I have led several large survey projects and have conducted extensive field and language-based research (with over 500 interviews and over 40 focus groups conducted).
+I have conducted research in 5 local languages.
 Below you can read about the ongoing and past research projects that I lead/have led.

-I am the UK PI and overall project leader of MOBILISE (2019 – 2022).
+I am the UK PI and overall project lead of MOBILISE (2019 – 2022).
 Our project asks: When there is discontent, why do some people protest while others cross borders?
 Connecting theoretical expectations from the migration and protest literatures, we examine: a) whether similar factors drive the choice to migrate and/or protest at the individual level; b) how context affects this mobilization; c) whether these choices are independent of each other or mutually reinforcing/ undermining.
 MOBILISE employs a multi-method (nationally representative face-to-face panel surveys, online migrant surveys, protest participant surveys, focus groups, life-history interviews, social media analysis) and a multi-sited research design.
-It covers Ukraine, Poland, Morocco and Brazil, which have recently witnessed large-scale emigration and protests.
-It follows migrants from these countries to Germany, the UK and Spain.
+It covers Ukraine, Poland, Morocco, Belarus, and Argentina, which have recently witnessed large-scale emigration and protests.
+It follows migrants from these countries to the EU.
+My Co-Investigator in the UK is David Doyle.

 PROTEST AND ACTIVISM IN UKRAINE